 Her younger sister Jayashree, who works as a constable in the Mumbai Railways, said her sibling had always been a source of inspiration.
 “When I think of my sister, I see her running in my mind.
 Watching her, I got interested in sport too.
 I participate in all the competitions organised by the police force,” she said.

 Lalita’s parents’ work at the farm and their rather impoverished condition don’t let them travel to watch their daughter win accolades and medals across the world.
-“But they make it a point to watch me on television.
+“But they make it a point to watch me on TV.
 My mother has kept a file with all the newspaper cuttings.
 I get to go home only once in one-and-a-half years or so and stay just for a couple of days.
 When I go, I try to spend time with my family, but everyone from the village wants to meet me,” she said.

-En route to the 2016 Rio Olympics: In June 2015, Lalita Babar won the gold at the Asian Championships in Wuhan, China, along with setting a new steeplechase championship mark – 9:34.13.
+Update: En route to the 2016 Rio Olympics: In June 2015, Lalita Babar won the gold at the Asian Championships in Wuhan, China, along with setting a new steeplechase championship mark – 9:34.13.
 She qualified for the 2016 Rio Olympics.
 It is still to be decided, however, whether she will run the steeplechase or marathon.
 She has qualified for both.
 She ranked eighth at the 15th International Association of Athletics Federation World Championship, held in Beijing in August 2015, and has created history by becoming the first Indian track athlete to reach the final round of the championship.